 Brassery in its ‘Mowgli of the Wolf Pack’ narrates how a child, a ‘man-cub’, is raised by wolves in a mainly hostile environment to become a young man.
 It is close to ‘Peter and the Wolf’, but the animals are fiercer, wilder and less predictable.
 The tale is exciting with flashes of comedy; it touches upon formation of character, learning how to behave in strange situations and how to handle fear.
 It is a tale of respect, coming of age and separation; it includes nasty boys and a wise panther.

 This universal tale resounds in words and music.
 Brassery attempts to express what words can’t say, how a word may be translated into a thousand sounds.
-‘Mowgli of the Pack of Wolves’ is a story wherein words and music merge rather than support each other.
+‘Mowgli of the Wolf Pack’ is a story wherein words and music merge rather than support each other.

 Story / original text : Rudyard Kipling

 original added Dutch text : Jos Dom

 Narrator : Richard Wells

 Illustration : Amber Van Dongen